hmrc/alcohol-duty-returns/api-docs/openObligation.md

 **Response Body**

-The response body returns an array of obligations (each containing the following fields)
+The response body returns the open obligation (containing the following fields)

-If NOT_FOUND is returned by the upstream API, an empty array is returned.
+If there are no open obligations for the specified period, a NOT_FOUND error is returned by the upstream API.
+If any error occurs, the error status code (as a result) wraps the message and is passed downstream.

 | Field Name | Description                                        | Data Type | Mandatory/Optional | Notes                       |
 |------------|----------------------------------------------------|-----------|--------------------|-----------------------------|